JamesNK/BookOfDotNetOSS/strong-naming.md

 > A publicly available key lets developers modify and recompile your library source code with the same key.
 >
-> Keeping your key private means strong-naming can be used to verify the identity of the library, but the NuGet package name offers its own form of identity.
+> While keeping the key private means strong-naming can be used to verify the identity of the library, the NuGet package name offers its own form of identity.

 **✓ CONSIDER** incrementing the assembly version on only major version changes to help users reduce binding redirects, and how often they are updated.